EduardoZepeda/programming-notes/Udemy/WebDevelopment.rst

 --------

 Pay half at the beginning and half at the end.
 You can also use 1/3 or 1/4.
-Do not take on any project without a upfront payment, *NEVER EVER*.
+Do not take on any project without a upfront payment, **NEVER EVER**.
-Always make sure you got control over the domain name and web hosting, so you can protect yourself in the case they don't pay you.
+Always **make sure you got control over the domain name and web hosting**, so you can protect yourself in the case they don't pay you.